packerliu/aiops/README.md

 README.md

-this repo stores various files to use AI for network operations
+This repo stores various files to use AI for networking.